erik-451/erik-451.github.io/_posts/2022-03-17-XXE-Attacks.md

 **See if there is an XXE without it being seen in the request**

 One way to identify an XML blind in a request: If the application embeds the submitted data in an XML document and then parses the document as it passes in a backend SOAP request.
-We can try injecting XInclude which is a part of the XML specification that allows you to create an XML document from subdocuments..<br>
+We can try injecting XInclude which is a part of the XML specification that allows you to create an XML document from subdocuments.<br>
 Example:
 ```xml
 <foo xmlns:xi="http://www.w3.org/2001/XInclude"> <xi:include parse="text" href="file:///etc/passwd"/></foo>